morphed

 Prompt: "Japanese temple entrance, weathered wooden torii gate, intricate wood grain and moss texture, morning mist, 35mm film photography, fine detail on aged surfaces"

-Multi-Person Scenes
+Multi-Person Scenes (Up to 5 Characters)

 Prompt: "Group of three friends laughing together at an outdoor cafe table, natural expressions, dappled sunlight through tree leaves, candid street photography style, each face in sharp focus"